learning-zone/java-basics/README.md

 1. How do you find out what client machine is making a request to your servlet?

+# Java JDBC Questions

+1. What are the steps to connect to a database in java?
+1. What are the differences between ResultSet and RowSet?
+1. How can we execute stored procedures using CallableStatement?
+1. What are CLOB and BLOB data types in JDBC?
+1. What are the different types of lockings in JDBC?
+1. How can we store and retrieve images from the database?
+1. How can we store and retrieve the file in the Oracle database?
+1. What are the differences between stored procedure and functions?
+1. What are stored procedures?
+How to call stored procedure using JDBC API?
+1. What are the JDBC statements?
+1. What is batch processing and how to perform batch processing in JDBC?
+1. What are the differences between Statement and PreparedStatement interface?
+1. What is database connection pooling?
+What are the advantages of using a connection pool?
+1. What is JDBC Driver?
+1. Name 5 JDBC best practices your follow?
+1. What are the JDBC API components?
+1. What is the role of JDBC DriverManager class?
+1. What is JDBC Connection interface?
+1. What is the purpose of JDBC ResultSet interface?
+1. What is JDBC ResultSetMetaData interface?
+1. What is JDBC DatabaseMetaData interface?
+1. What is the return type of Class.forName() method?
+1. How can we set null value in JDBC PreparedStatement?
+1. What are the differences between execute, executeQuery, and executeUpdate?
+1. Which interface is responsible for transaction management in JDBC?
+1. How can we maintain the integrity of a database by using JDBC?
+1. What is the major difference between java.util.Date and java.sql.Date data type?
+1. How do you handle error condition  while writing stored procedure or accessing stored procedure from java?
+1. How do you iterate ResultSet in the reverse order?
+1. What is the use of setAutoCommit() method?
+1. What is a “dirty read”?
+1. What are the ways to load or register driver ?
+1. How to get the Database server details in java program?
+1. What is the use of getGeneratedKeys() method in Statement?
+1. What is the use of setFetchSize() and setMaxRows() methods in Statement?
+1. What is JDBC Savepoint?
+How to use it?

 # Java Programs

 1. A maximal subarray